 When a significant supply chain disruption occurs, the research teams behind these platforms are able to utilize their databases and expertise to obtain extensive information on how suppliers and manufacturing sites have been affected.
 When this critical intelligence is communicated to customers in a timely fashion, businesses are able to enact contingency plans and develop strategic responses in a way that preserves maximum production continuity and minimizes financial losses.

 Though the world’s supply chains are not as tumultuous as they were during the COVID-19 pandemic and its immediate aftermath, they haven’t returned to the stability of their pre-COVID baseline, either.
-And because of the evolving nature of our world—one grappling with multilateral geopolitical conflict, multiplying climate disasters, and expanding environmental regulations—we probably never will.
+And because of the evolving nature of our world—one grappling with multilateral geopolitical conflict, multiplying climate disasters, and expanding environmental regulations—they probably never will.
 Manufacturers that want to equip themselves with technology engineered specifically for today’s complex, dynamic risk landscape will find a powerful tool in Z2Data.

 The industry-leading platform offers all the functionalities manufacturers are looking for in an SCRM tool, including supply chain mapping, risk assessments, and compliance management.
 Plus, Z2Data features the kind of real-time event monitoring and analysis that helps companies maintain agility in the face of disruptions, responding with the confidence and precision required by the 21st century supply chain landscape.